TESL, TEFL, How to Teach English Vowels - Lay the Foundation

 Sounds of Speech, by the University of Iowa, is the perfect tool for you to learn about the system of English sounds.
 Whether you are a native speaker of English or using English as a second or third language, this website has something for you.

-In this lecture, you'll see how to use all the free information on the website for pronunciation teaching.
-In the resources, there's a quiz you can take to test your knowledge of important features of the website.
-There's also a resource sheet: Teacher tips for using 'Sounds of Speech.'
+In this lecture, you'll see how to use all the free information on the website to teach English vowel sound pronunciation.
+In the lecture resources, there's a quiz you can take to test your knowledge of important features of the website.

 Now you've seen all the great information on SoundsofSpeech.uiowa.edu.
 But it can be a bit overwhelming.
 Let's narrow down the information to just what you and your students need to talk about each day as you practice pronunciation.
 In this lecture, we're going to narrow the focus by creating a laser-like teaching tool that will hold your students attention.
 You're going to put the gestures and the information on SoundsofSpeech together into your own customized power teaching tool.